temmajoy/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-Last summer, I graduated from Carleton College with a degree in Political Science and Environmental Studies.
+I graduated from Carleton College with a degree in Political Science and Environmental Studies.
 Within my degree, I explored the relationship between effective policy implementation and inclusionary strategies.
-I also enjoyed investigating the difficulties of implementing climate mitigation strategies in a rapidly changing economic, political, and technological climate.
-Above all, I find meaning in my work when I effectively convey it to others.
-I want to help people help themselves and their community.
+I also investigated the difficulties of implementing climate mitigation strategies in a rapidly changing economic, political, and technological climate.
+Above all, I find meaning in my work when I effectively convey it to others and when I help people assist their community.
 Through my Congressional work, Environmental Fellowship, and Volunteering, I have continued to do what I believe is most important—providing valuable policy information and resources to community members who want to take action on local issues.
 Outside of my outreach and research work, I am happiest outdoors: running, hiking, canoeing, gardening, or reading a good book.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.